• Skip to primary navigation

 Top Tips

-• Lightly crush the lemongrass before adding them to the broth to release their oils and maximize flavor.
+• Lightly crush the lemongrass before adding it to the broth to release its oils and maximize flavor.

 • Don't forget to remove Kaffir lime leaves and lemongrass before serving.

-• Salt may need to be adjusted since veggie broth varies in salt levels.
+• Salt may need to be adjusted, as veggie broth varies in salt content.
 Taste and adjust with more soy sauce or add a ½ teaspoon of salt.
 You can also add vegan fish sauce if you have it available.

 • Since this is a brothy soup, I highly recommend using the Better than Boullion to make the vegetable stock for the best flavor.